Pairing: Sam/Dean (Wincest)

 and he wakes up, barely managing to catch himself on the edge of his cot before cracking his skull on the cement floor.
 His gaze automatically shoots towards Sam, and he has to catch himself again when he sees the unexpected shine of Sam's eyes fixed on him in the lamplight.

-"Hey, Sam," he manages, relieved to hear his voice echoing normally even though his body is tensed for action, unused adrenaline making him shaky.
+"Hey, Sam," he manages, and his voice echoes normally, the adrenaline leaving behind a shake in his hands.
 Sam doesn't react, of course, of course he doesn't, and Dean should've expected that, but damn it.
 "I just had this crazy dream.
 Don't suppose you'd know anything about that, would you?"

 Sam blinks slowly.
-Jesus fuck.
-Dean's about to get up and find a whiskey, one of the many things of which Bobby never seems to run out, but then he hears a quiet, "Micam adoian de Satan."
+Dean's about to get up and find a whiskey, but then he hears a quiet, "Micam adoian de Satan."

 Dean manages a sick smile and tells himself that, hey, at least it was a response.